Engels And Mickey Mouse Science

 Dialecticians call this process the transformation of quantity into quality.
 Slow, gradual changes that do not add up to a transformation in the nature of a thing suddenly reach a tipping point when the whole nature of the thing is transformed into something new.
 [Rees (2008), p.24.
 Bold emphasis added.]

-The argument here is plainly that (1) Quantitative increase in matter or energy results in gradual change, and that (2) At a certain point, any further increase breaks this gradualness, and induces a "leap", a sudden qualitative change.
+The argument here is plainly this: (i) Quantitative increase in matter or energy results in gradual change, and hence that (ii) At a certain point, further increase breaks this "gradualness" inducing a "leap", a sudden "qualitative" change.

-But, this does not happen in the Organic compounds mentioned above, nor in the Periodic Table (another over-used DM-example).
-Between each substance or element there is no gradual increase in atoms, nor is there in protons and electrons, leading to a sudden change -- there are only sudden changes, as 'particles' or atoms are added.
+But, this doesn't happen in the Organic compounds mentioned above, nor does it take place in the Periodic Table (another over-used DM-example).
+Between each substance or element there is no gradual increase in atoms, or in protons and electrons, leading to a sudden change -- there are only sudden changes as 'particles' or atoms are added.
 For example, as one proton and one electron are added to Hydrogen, it suddenly changes into Helium.
-Hydrogen does not slowly alter and then suddenly "leap" and become Helium.
+Hydrogen doesn't slowly alter and then suddenly "leap" and become Helium.
 The same is true of every other element in the Table.
-In that case, one of the best examples dialecticians use to 'illustrate' this 'Law' in fact refutes it!
-There is no "interruption" in gradualness here.
+Hence, one of the 'best' examples dialecticians use to 'illustrate' this 'Law' in fact refutes it!
+There is no "interruption" in gradualness anywhere in sight.

-Finally, dialecticians like to use this 'Law' to argue that as one rises in the orders of existence (from the molecular to higher levels) this change in 'quantity' (but, what change in what quantity?) passes over into quality.
+Finally, dialecticians like to use this 'Law' to argue that as one rises in the orders of existence (from the molecular level and higher) this change in 'quantity' (but, exactly which quantity has changed here?) passes over into 'quality'.

 Have read Hofmann.
 For all its faults, the latest chemical theory does represent a great advance on the old atomistic theory.
 The molecule as the smallest part of matter capable of independent existence is a perfectly rational category, a 'nodal point', as Hegel calls it, in the infinite progression of subdivisions, which does not terminate it, but marks a qualitative change.
 The atom -- formerly represented as the limit of divisibility -- is now but a state, although Monsieur Hofmann himself is forever relapsing into the old idea that indivisible atoms really exist.
 For the rest, the advances in chemistry that this book records are truly enormous, and Schorlemmer says that this revolution is still going on day by day, so that new upheavals can be expected daily.
 [Engels to Marx, 16/06/1867, in Marx and Engels (1975), p.175.
 Bold emphasis added.]